Willyb15/Data-Science-Python/week4/day8-class_cont/classes_cont_assignment.md

 * Add a to-do item.
 * Mark a to-do item as completed and remove it.
-* Print all of your current to-do items.
+* Have the length of the to-do list return the number of items you have to do.

 As you work through this problem, a good place to start is by thinking about how you'd want to use this class.
 If you were to be given a `ToDoList` class, how would you want to use it?
 Go ahead and write up a test case where you "use" the class that you're about to write.
 This will help get you into the mindset of how the class will actually work.